MoatLab/WARP-FAST26-AE/README.md

 ### Overview
 <img width="949" height="309" alt="image" src="https://github.com/user-attachments/assets/048e4edf-cca7-498d-bb84-961938b396a5" />

-   * Two steps for setup the env.This is the basic experiment setup for WARP.
+   * Two steps for setting up the env.This is the basic experiment setup for WARP.
        1. Launch the VM(script in `build-femu` dir)
        2. Launch the exp script(this repo) to run the experiments.
    * Two files will be needed for figure plotting.